The terrible fire that destroyed one of Europe’s finest palaces

 Gunpowder was used to try to prevent the flames from spreading by blowing up buildings to create a firebreak.

-Whitehall Palace was still a largely timber structure, and flames travelled rapidly quickly from building to building.
+Whitehall Palace was still a largely timber structure, and flames travelled rapidly from building to building.
 Before long, flames were rising form the whole of the southern part of the palace.

 Image: Reconstruction cross-section through Whitehall Palace in 1547, Crown Copyright Historic Royal Palaces